 and kept a little bird inside a cage.

 These final three stanzas explore the mystery of Helen, the perusers unsure of where she escaped.
 The use of ‘dusk’, ‘moon’, and ‘smuggled’ play into the semantics of secrecy, Helen slipping away from her followers’ grasps.
 Yet, even in this act, the male gaze focuses on how ‘her dress/clung to her form’.
 Duffy suggests that at all times the male gaze sexualizes women.

 Duffy introduces a character who helps Helen, her female ‘maid’.
 This woman ‘loved her most’, loving her for herself instead of her beauty.
 Indeed, she would not ‘describe/one aspect of her face’, protecting Helen of Troy.
 Instead of furthering the iconic legend of Helen, she remains faithful, the only friendly character of this section is a female.
 This could be a mechanism through which Duffy suggests that women always support women, especially in retaliation to the male gaze.

 The final image of this section focuses on ‘little bird inside a cage’, representing the trap that beauty is.
-Helen’s whole life was marred by the prosecution from men, trapped due to her physical features.
-The final image of a ‘cage’ symbolizes this oppression, Helen’s life destroyed due to her beauty.
+Helen’s whole life was marred by the prosecution of men, trapped due to her physical features.
+The final image of a ‘cage’ symbolizes this oppression, Helen’s life is destroyed due to her beauty.